opconWizard/opcon-docs/docs/reference/best-practices.md

 #### Answer

-Configure the \"Hung\" scripts in the SAM folder.
+Configure the "Hung" scripts in the SAM folder.
 For more information, refer to [Hung Script Configuration](../server-programs/service-manager.md#Hung_Script_Configuration) in the **Server Programs** online help.